cubicdaiya/nginx-build/README.md

 ### Configuration for building nginx

-`nginx-build` provides a mechanism for custom configuration for building nginx.
+`nginx-build` provides a mechanism for customizing configuration for building nginx.
 Prepare a configure script like the following.

 ```bash